bsmg/beat-saber-community-wiki/support.md

 VR is very CPU intensive, especially if you add mods.
 If you're struggling to run the game with the mods you want, consider upgrading your hardware.
 Note that Beat Saber doesn't utilize the GPU very much as it's a fairly simple game visually.

 # 3. Common Questions
-### 3.1 Blank Menu No Buttons
+### 3.1 Blank Menu, No Buttons
 If your main window in game is blank, your save file likely got corrupted.
 To fix this refer to [Delete Beatsaber Folder Within Your App Data](#deleting-your-beat-saber-saves-in-app-data)
 >Note: This will delete your local scores and statistics.
 {.is-warning}

 ### 3.2 How do I use `x` mod?
-If you're using Mod Assistant or Beat Saber Mod Manager, click the mod and hit the "Mod Info" button. http://beatmods.com has a "More Info" button on each mod as well.
+If you're using Mod Assistant, click the mod and hit the "Mod Info" button. http://beatmods.com has a "More Info" button on each mod as well.

 ### 3.3 Crashing (Multiplayer Mod + Rumble Enchancer)
 There's a issue between certain versions of the multiplayer mod and the rumble enchancer mod, if both are installed the game will crash and such, uninstall either.